masawada/bt2usbhid/README.md

 ## Installation

-First, connect and trust a keyboard and a mouse to your device.
+First, connect a keyboard and a mouse to your device and trust these.

 ```
 $ sudo bluetoothctl